Recall Roundup: Food for pets and humans recalled over bacterial concerns

 The product would be found in independent pet specialty stores in all states.

-The treats come in clear plastic packages or tubes and marked Whole Fish, Pure Fish Treats for Dogs or Pure Fish Treats for Cats.
-For UPC codes and lot numbers, check out the FDA's website at www.fda.gov.
+The treats come in clear plastic packages or tubes, marked Whole Fish, Pure Fish Treats for Dogs or Pure Fish Treats for Cats.
+For UPC codes and lot numbers, check out the FDA’s website at www.fda.gov.

 Those who purchased the treats can return it to the purchase location for a refund, and the company said that from now on, it will eviscerate fish larger than 5 inches or make sure fish in its products are smaller than 5 inches.